Tenerife Carnival 2025

 Freaks

 The most popular costume at the carnival is a man in women’s clothing.
-A lively lady-boy from the Moulin Rouge.
-Perhaps in ordinary life he’s a strict store manager selling pumps for oil refining companies, but here he’s the star!
+A sassy lady-boy from Moulin Rouge.
+Maybe in everyday life he’s a strict manager of a pump store for oil refining companies, but here he’s a star!

 DSC00787

-And we saw this lively little man with a backpack a week later on the other side of the island.
-He was still swaggering along the road in a hat with a can of beer.
+We saw this lively little man with a backpack a week later on the other side of the island.
+He was still dancing along in his hat, walking down the road with a can of beer.

 DSC00790